baraagh52-hue/Testing/README.md

 ### Installation

 Install the application using `apt`.
-This will also automatically handle the installation of required dependencies like `libicu-dev` and `libssl-dev`.
+This will also automatically handle the installation of required dependencies.

 ```bash
 sudo apt install ./debian.deb